Matt Hancock: Parliamentary career

-In his role as Minister of State for Energy, he was criticised for hiring a private jet with senior diplomatic officials to fly back from a climate conference in Aberdeen, where he signed a deal with the Mexican President to use British expertise in Mexico.
-A DECC spokesman said the chartered flight was organised to fit around diary commitments, and the conference was not about climate change, but it was a visit to a university and discussion about investment.
-Hancock was later criticised for accepting money from a key backer of climate change denial organisation Global Warming Policy Foundation.
+Hancock served as Minister of State for Energy from 2014 to 2015.
+In this role he was criticised for hiring a private jet with senior diplomatic officials to fly back from a climate conference in Aberdeen, where he signed a deal with Mexican President Enrique Peña Nieto to use British expertise in Mexico.
+A Department of Energy and Climate Change (DECC) spokesman said the chartered flight was organised to fit around diary commitments, and the conference was not about climate change, but it was a visit to a university and discussion about investment.
+Hancock was later criticised for accepting money from a key backer of climate change denial organisation, Global Warming Policy Foundation.

 In October 2014, he apologised after retweeting a poem suggesting that the Labour Party was "full of queers", describing his actions as a "total accident".

+At the 2015 general election, Hancock was re-elected as MP for West Suffolk with an increased vote share of 52.2% and an increased majority of 14,984.

 Hancock became Minister for the Cabinet Office and Paymaster General on 11 May 2015.
 Hancock launched a new social mobility drive to promote diversity within the civil service, outlining his vision in a speech in February 2016.
-He headed David Cameron's "earn or learn" taskforce which aimed to have every young person earning or learning from April 2017.
-He announced that jobless 18- to 21-year-olds would be required to do work experience as well as looking for jobs, or face losing their benefits.In the 2016 UK referendum on EU membership, Hancock supported the UK remaining within the EU.
+He led David Cameron's "earn or learn" taskforce which aimed to have every young person working or studying from April 2017.
+He announced that jobless 18 to 21-year-olds would be required to do work experience as well as looking for jobs, or face losing their benefits.In the 2016 UK referendum on EU membership, Hancock supported the UK remaining within the EU.